 Galapagos Multisport 10 days

-Discover the enchanted Galapagos Islands through this island-hopping tour!
-The islands offer endless opportunities to explore a unique abundance of wildlife in a setting unlike any other on earth.
-The Galapagos form a natural sanctuary that preserves species, allowing them to evolve since countless millennia.
-This is one of the few places on earth that allows such intimate contact with so much wildlife.
+Experience the famed volcanic Galapagos Islands with this action packed adventure!
+The islands offer endless opportunities to witness a unique abundance of wildlife in a setting unlike any other on the planet.
+This is one of the few places on earth that allows such close and intimate contact with the wildlife.
 The tour also provides many benefits to local communities and is socially and environmentally responsible.
-Be part of an educational and inspirational journey of a lifetime in one of the most fiercely protected marine wilderness areas in the world!
+Be part of an educational and inspirational journey of a lifetime in one of the most fiercely protected marine wilderness’ in the world!

 BIKING LAVA TRAILS